dmitsf/GOT/got/relevance_analysis/README.md

 To construct text-to-topic relevance matrix, we will follow the Annotated Suffix Tree (AST) approach.
 [This approach](https://bijournal.hse.ru/en/2012--3(21)/63370530.html) relies on fragment text representation and shows excellent results on many text analysis and retrieval problems.

-We will use AST implementation from [EAST package](https://github.com/dmitsf/AST-text-analysis), developed by M.Dubov and improved by A.Vlasov and D.Frolov.
 In the code snippet below, we use a common text processing pipeline from [this example](https://github.com/dmitsf/AST-text-analysis/blob/master/examples/relevances.py).
 For a subcollection consisting of 500 samples calculations may take several minutes, it depends on your computer.

 ```
 import re

 import numpy as np

-from east.asts import base
+from asts import ast

 def clear_text(text, lowerize=True):